 Common Plumbing Problems

-- Leaking pipes: Leakages usually happen at joints, and this could be caused by poor workmanship or more commonly wear and tear.
+- Leaking pipes: Leaks typically occur at joints and can be caused by faulty craftsmanship or, more commonly, wear and tear.

-- Clogged sinks: Slow drainage or clogged sinks can usually be a DIY job, but some clogs may be more tricky than others.
-Should there be an overflow of water, it could lead to structural damage to your home.
+- Clogged sinks: Slow drainage or clogged sinks are typically do-it-yourself projects, however, some obstructions may be more difficult to remove than others.
+If there is an overflow of water, it may cause structural damage to your home.

-- Leaky faucets: Leaky faucets can be costly if you do not pay attention to it, and could even do damage to your home if the problem gets big.
+- Leaky faucets: Leaky faucets can be costly if you do not pay attention to them, and could even do damage to your home if the problem gets big.

-- Faulty water heaters: Loose connections or broken parts may block the water flow from your water heater, causing you to lose hot water for your home.
+- Faulty water heater: Loose connections or broken parts may block the water flow from your water heater, causing you to lose hot water for your home.